-MacOS is dead, long live macOS: Apple has officially revealed the latest operating system for its laptops and desktop computers.
-Launched at the annual Worldwide Developers Conference, macOS Ventura will usurp Monterey when it launches later this year.
-And it’ll do so with it a catalogue of fresh features.
+MacOS is dead, long live macOS.
+Last June Apple officially revealed the latest operating system for its laptops and desktop computers at the annual Worldwide Developers Conference.
+We now live in the age of MacOS Ventura, which is available now.

-Expected to land on Apple hardware in September, macOS Ventura – or macOS 13, if you prefer numeric naming – won’t radically transform the appearance of your Mac’s user interface.
+MacOS Ventura – or macOS 13, if you prefer numeric naming – doesn’t radically transform the appearance of your Mac’s user interface.
 Instead, the focus is on functionality.

 From multi-tasking tools and security enhancements to smarter Spotlight searching and iPhone camera sharing, macOS Ventura promises to deliver a raft of new tricks for Apple computer users.
-Keen to hear the highlights?
-We’ve detailed our favourite features in the list below.
+But what features are worth your time, and which ones are little more than bells and whistles?
+Here, we’ve detailed our favourite features in the list below.

 Will your Mac support MacOS Ventura?

-When Ventura launches later this year, it will be available as a free download for compatible Apple laptops and desktop hardware.
+Ventura is available as a free download for compatible Apple laptops and desktop hardware.
 While your older Mac might still be going strong, that doesn’t mean it will support Apple’s latest software release.
 All Cupertino computers come with a shelf-life for updates – and MacOS Ventura doesn’t do anything to change that pattern.
 Wondering if your Mac makes the cut?
 Check the list below to see which devices will support Ventura.

 - MacBook Air: 2018 and later